Substance Abuse Education for Delaware Nurses

 (See also “Resources” at the end of this course.)

-Treatment Plan
+Treatment Plans

-Responsible opioid prescribing requires clinicians to develop treatment plans that focus on patient-centered outcomes that improve quality of life.
+Responsible opioid prescribing requires clinicians to develop treatment plans that focus on patient-centered outcomes and functional goals that improve quality of life.
 A function-based treatment strategy that aims to maximize the patient’s quality of life and minimize the burden of their pain includes a mutual understanding between prescriber and patient covering the following principles:

 - Complete elimination of all pain is often not possible.